Michigan State to hire interim leader after Engler resigns

 The Associated Press left messages Wednesday seeking comment from Engler, who was hired last February following the resignation of president Lou Anna Simon.

-Brian Mosallam told the AP that the board had enough votes to force Engler out at the special meeting scheduled Thursday at the school in East Lansing.

-Byrum, who became chair last week, stopped short of confirming that she asked Engler to resign but told the AP he had “a decision to make” because the board is poised to name a new interim leader at the meeting.
+Byrum, who became chairwoman of the trustees board last week, stopped short of confirming Wednesday that she asked Engler to resign.
+But she told the AP he had “a decision to make” because the board was poised to name a new interim leader at the meeting.
 Both Byrum and Mosallam are Democrats, and Engler is a Republican.

 After Engler was hired, Michigan State agreed to a $500 million settlement with 332 women and girls who said they were sexually assaulted by Nassar.
 Of that, $75 million will cover future claims.